 #5 Quieten your mind

-Bryant McGill summed it nicely when he said ‘A calm mind is your ultimate weapon against your challenges’.
+Bryant McGill summed it up nicely when he said, ‘A calm mind is your ultimate weapon against your challenges’.

-While lying on a sun lounger that ‘aha’ moment that you couldn’t quite get to or the solution to a problem that you couldn’t quite fathom may just come to you without even trying or thinking about it.
+While lying on a sun lounger, that ‘aha’ moment you couldn’t quite get to or the solution to a problem you couldn’t quite fathom may come to you without even thinking about it.

 Why?

-Because you’ve given your mind space to work, to think it through without forcing it, some of the most important conversations you have are the ones inside your head…with yourself.
-You must allow your mind time to be quiet.
+Because you’ve given your mind space to work and think through without force, some of your most important conversations are inside your head, with yourself.
+It would help if you allowed your mind time to be quiet.
 I guarantee it will improve the quality of your internal conversations.

 Want to read more about being a better and happier leader?